FuG 25a Erstling: Kuh unit

 The FuG 25a had been designed to work only with the Freya radar, while other IFF units were being designed to provide a signal for the Würzburg units.
 These used a different system where the receiver was set to trigger the transmitter when the PRF of the interrogator changed from the Würzburg's normal 3,750 Hz to 5,000 Hz.
 The system was never made to work correctly, and by 1942 as the tempo of night fighter operations began to rapidly increase, an expedient solution was needed.

-This came in the form of the Q-Gerät or Kuh (German for "cow") transmitter and Gemse (German for "chamois") receiver.
-The Kuh was a simple system that broadcast low-power signals similar to that of a Freya when triggered by the IFF switch on the Würzburg it was connected to, while the Gemse was an equally simple receiver turned to 156 MHz and then to the same filter as the Freya receiver.
+This came in the form of the Q-Gerät or Kuh (German for "cow") transmitter and Gämse (German for "chamois") receiver.
+The Kuh was a simple system that broadcast low-power signals similar to that of a Freya when triggered by the IFF switch on the Würzburg it was connected to, while the Gämse was an equally simple receiver turned to 156 MHz and then to the same filter as the Freya receiver.
 Thus when the operator pressed the interrogate button they heard the same signal as they would on the Freya.